shadirvan/brain-fuck/Grep Command.md

 - `-i` not care about the case of the word.
 - `-r` recursively search through files.
 - Regular expressions can also be used with grep.
-- To learn how to use grep visit: https://regexone.com/
+- To learn how to use grep visit: https://regexone.com/ from here I can practice regex incase I forget about it.